 If, on the other hand, you have ongoing medical problems, you can file a Chapter 13 Petition to hold your creditors at bay.
 Then, when you have completed treatment, you can Convert your Case to one under Chapter 7 of the Bankruptcy Code and discharge the debts you had when you filed your Chapter 13 case PLUS the bills you incurred up to the time you Converted your Chapter 13 Case to one under Chapter 7 of the Bankruptcy Code.

 Bankruptcy offers many creative ways of dealing with medical expenses.
-Please call (513) 528-0200 or send an email to Info@CincinnatiBankruptcy.com and let us show you how Bankruptcy Makes Life Better.
+So, if you are suffering with financial problems, please call (513) 528-0200 or send an email to Info@CincinnatiBankruptcy.com.
+You can also contact us with through our website by clicking here.